ryyppy/flow-guide/guidelines/README.md

 <a name="type-definitions--prevent-name-collisions"></a><a name="2.4"></a>
 - [2.4](#type-definitions--prevent-name-collisions) **Prevent Name Collisions:** Do not export multiple types from different submodules with the same name inside a module's scope.

-  > This will prevent name collisions, whenever we try to do an `export type * from './mytypes';`
+  > Why?
+This will prevent name collisions whenever we try to do an `export type * from './mytypes';`
   > and also prevent confusion on the module level.

   **Bad:**